18 Feb The Road Ahead – Conversation Between HCF President and New Board Chair

 As we think about the Healthy Communities Foundation–the name “Healthy Communities Foundation”– sometimes when we think about health, the theme comes back to physical health, as opposed to thinking about the overall social determinants of health, which could mean access to food, mental health, as some examples.
 From your perspective, and thinking about the Healthy Communities Foundation’s mission to measurably improve the health and wellbeing of individuals in our communities in our region by promoting health equity, with that context, what does health equity mean to you?

 That’s a great question, Maria, and I think it can mean a lot of different things to folks.
-I think that we’ve learned over the last few years that there are more and more data showing the disparity among communities that impact health in a lot of different ways.
+I think that we’ve learned over the last few years that there’s more and more data showing the disparity among communities that impact health in a lot of different ways.
 To me, health equity is so interrelated with the social determinants of health–that is, having a living wage, having access to quality health care, being able to navigate the governmental system.
 It shouldn’t be that based on the zip code of where you were born will determine how long you live and what health challenges you have.
-To me, health equity means that we’re no longer bound by these factors outside of our control that determines the quality of life we lead and health issues that we may or may not face.
+To me, health equity means that we’re no longer bound by these factors outside of our control that determine the quality of life we lead and health issues that we may or may not face.

 Energizing the Spirit and Potential of Communities in Our Region